danidelvalle/flume-ftp-source/README.md

 Proccesed files's name and size will be tracked into a Map, this one will be "saved" into an external file (file.name), located in parameter .folder of the config.

+### Additions from keedio/flume-ftp-source

+- `renamed.suffix` - If configured, this suffix will be removed before processing a file.
+This is useful when you have to deal with files which may be renamed by an external task.
+Basically, `foo.bar` and `foo.bar.suffix` would be considered the same file.

 ### Requirements ######